mknx/smarthome/config.md

    * list: a list/array of values.
 Usefull for some KNX dpts.
    * dict: a python dictionary for generic purposes.
    * foo: this type is for special purposes.
 No validation is done.
+   * scene: a special keyword to support scenes
  * `value`: this is the initial value of that item.
  * `name`: you could specify a name which would be the str representation of the item.
  * `cache`: if set to On, the value of the item will be cached in a local file (in /usr/local/smarthome/var/cache/).